erikjloo/gta_sa_modded/ReadMe.md

 	63 proper vehicle retex = 63
 	62 realistic materials = 62
 	60 proper fixes = 60

+⚠ The folder names in the modloader need to match the config added to modloader.ini !!! ⚠

 ## 6. Main Mods